 Sometimes I feel I have found my style and other times I still experiment widely with other styles.
 And that’s ok.
 In fact, I think it’s advisable to do this.

 precise details with neat linework or loose and scribbly?
 Splashes of watercolour or a complete painting.
-Look at other urban sketchers work and experiment with all different styles.
+Look at the work of other urban sketchers and experiment with different styles.

 Urban sketcher, Ian Fennelly, has a super distinctive yet consistent style.
-I think when you become a full time professional artist (such as Ian) it makes sense to have your own style which you don’t really deviate from.
-However, us mere mortals should continue to play and experiment with our styles as much as possible (I feel).
+I think when you become a full-time professional artist (such as Ian) it makes sense to have your own style which you don’t really deviate from.
+However, we mere mortals should continue to play and experiment with our styles as much as possible (I feel).

 Colour is a vital piece of your sketchy puzzle.
 I’m all too experienced in producing a sketch I was happy with only to then ruin it by applying colour incorrectly.

-Verse yourself on basic colour theory and using a limited colour palette.
+Verse yourself on basic colour theory and use a limited colour palette.
 Stripping your colour choices back to 3-5 can really help you avoid a muddy or unintentionally muted result.

 There are so many factors to consider when using colour.
 Try to keep it simple at first and then as you become more confident, experiment with different concepts and schemes.

 To read my full post on colour theory click here, this includes using limited palettes and making your own watercolour mixing chart.
-I also have a few videos on the subject over on the Urban Sketching World Youtube channel.
+I also have a few videos on the subject over on my Youtube channel.

-Deciding on how much detail to include in your sketch is another way to control the narrative as well as making stylistic choices.
+Deciding on how much detail to include in your sketch is another way to control the narrative as well as make stylistic choices.

 I really love the effect of leaving certain parts of a sketch either unfinished or unpainted.
 I find this technique beautiful and captivating.

 Leaving some parts of the sketch unfinished lets the viewer fill in the blanks.
-It somehow involves the viewer to become an active participant in the sketch – if you know what I mean?!
-It’s like when an author hints at certain things but leaves parts unsaid throughout a novel, with the reader having to make their inferences.
+It somehow involves the viewer becoming an active participant in the sketch – if you know what I mean?!
+It’s like when an author hints at certain things but leaves parts unsaid throughout a novel, with the reader having to make inferences.